liferay/liferay-docs/devGuide/en/chapters/08-liferay-ide.markdown

 For pointer options, you are given two choices:

-- *Select*: Is the default pointer setting, which is used to select options on the workflow diagram by simply clicking the icon.
+- *Select*: the default pointer setting, which is used to select options on the workflow diagram by simply clicking the icon.

-- *Marquee*: Used to drag an invisible box around multiple icons.
+- *Marquee*: used to drag an invisible box around multiple icons.
 This is very useful when wanting to select multiple options on the workflow diagram.

 Furthermore, there is an option to choose *Transition*.
 This feature connects